LimpSquid/led-cube-engine/README.md

         my_color_vector_property,
     )

-    virtual void start() override; // Optional, called before the animation is started virtual void paint(core::graphics_device & device) override; // Required, paint a single animation frame virtual void stop() override; // Optional, called after the animation is finished virtual nlohmann::json properties_to_json() const override; // Optional, implement if we have atleast one property virtual std::vector<property_pair_t> properties_from_json(nlohmann::json const & json) const override; // Optional, implement if we have atleast one property
+    void start() override; // Optional, called before the animation is started void start() override; // Required, paint a single animation frame void start() override; // Optional, called after the animation is finished void start() override; // Optional, implement if we have atleast one property void start() override; // Optional, implement if we have atleast one property

     // Optional, use this if you want to render at the specified scene frame rate core::animation_scene scene_;